An event seller:

 How do I cancel a seller's permit?

-Be sure to provide the last date of sales, your account number, location(s) of your business, and federal employer identification number.
+Be sure to provide the last date of sales, your account number, location(s) of your business, and federal employer identification number or SSN.
 Your account will be closed based on the information provided.

 Which sellers may not need a Wisconsin seller's permit?